 This is likely to surprise you.
 I was kind of shocked.
 But, a few years ago researchers identified the two ages in an adult’s life when you are likely to be at your happiest.

-Experts from Princeton University and the London School of Economics and Political Sciences found that happiness peaks at the ages of 23 and 69.
+Experts from the London School of Economics and Political Sciences found that happiness peaks at the ages of 23 and 69.

-To determine the happiest ages, researchers questioned 23,000 volunteers, aged 17 to 85.
-They found that these two ages are the happiest because:
+To determine the happiest ages and why, researchers questioned 23,000 volunteers, aged 17 to 85.
+They found that people are happiest at 23 and 69 for these reasons:

 Here are a few of my favorite methods for increasing happiness – daily and as a whole, no matter your age: